By Ian McCue, commerce and retail reporter at Grow Wire

 Mobile page speed and HTTPS

 Page speed is how long it takes a certain web page to load or the time it takes for the browser to get the first bite of information from a web server (a.k.a. “time to first byte”).
 The speed of desktop sites has long been correlated with search rankings, because faster load times reduce bounce rates and improve other user metrics.
-But in recent years, it’s been a direct ranking factor and became an even stronger one when Google introduced mobile-first indexing.
+But in recent years, it’s been a direct ranking factor, and it became an even stronger one when Google introduced mobile-first indexing.
 (Unsurprisingly, speed is even more important to mobile users than desktop ones.)

 👉 The speed of desktop sites has been a direct ranking factor for years, and it became an even stronger one when Google introduced mobile-first indexing.